 Ten of the twelve high growth areas include residential communities who will experience renewal and gentrification.

 Good community infrastructure provision can play a positive, enabling role by creating welcoming places for people to gather and meet, as well as providing necessary support and services and helping to form the identity of an area undergoing change.

-Within Carter Street at Lidcombe and at Camellia, there is currently no residential community.
+There is currently limited residential population within Carter Street at Lidcombe and at Camellia.
 Community Infrastructure in these places has a major role to play in establishing a sense of identity and belonging for what will be completely new neighbourhoods.